shekhargulati/git-the-missing-tutorial/README.md

 	precomposeunicode = true
 ```

-If you want to override user for this repository then you can add user section by either editing `.git/config` file or using the `git config` command.
+If you want to override user for this repository, then you can add user section by either editing `.git/config` file or using the `git config` command.

 ```bash
 $ git config --local user.name "Shekhar 123"
 ```

-If you view contents of the `.git/config` file now, then you will see your change.
+If you view the contents of the `.git/config` file now, then you will see your change.

 ```bash
 $ cat .git/config